Bible Network Crypto DeFi Onchain RWA AI Agent Stablecoin Chain SAFU CryptoTax DeFAI AGI Claude Me Claude Skill Claude Design Claude Cowork

 01 · Why did this happen?

 What exactly is approval phishing?
 It's a theft method that moves your assets without stealing your private key.
-The attacker sets up an official-looking site (often branded as a "limited-time airdrop") and lures you to connect your wallet and sign a transaction.
+The attacker sets up an official-looking site (often branded as a "limited-time Airdrop") and lures you to connect your wallet and sign a transaction.
 You think you're "claiming an airdrop," but what you actually sign is an approval to "let this contract spend your tokens without limit" or "move all your NFTs."
 Once the approval takes effect, they can drain your assets without your knowledge.
-Throughout, your private key and seed phrase never leaked.
+Throughout, your private key and Seed Phrase never leaked.

 02 · What is the mechanism?